 - Topic: This podcast series explores your biggest questions about the universe.
 How did life begin?
 How did the stars get their names?
 Listen and enjoy!

 Parker Landon, Embry-Riddle Aeronautical University, 2019-22 Intern "Introduction to Interferometry"

 - Topic: This video introduces interferometry and optical safety.
 It discusses the concepts of gravitational waves and how scientists use lasers to identify them.

 Diana Zamora-Reyes, University of Arizona, 2019 Fellow "Story Maps of Historical Flooding in Arizona"

 - Audience: Middle, High School, and Adult.

 - Topic: View an assortment of ArcGIS Story Maps (SMs), which are online interactive narratives that describe the development, attributes and consequences of flooding throughout Arizona.
 These SMs include graphics, images, and videos in both English and Spanish.

-Please contact Michelle Coe with questions at PG4gdWVycz0iem52eWdiOnpucGJyQG5ldm1iYW4ucnFoIj56bnBickBuZXZtYmFuLnJxaDwvbj4=.
+Please contact Michelle Coe to add or update information to this page at PG4gdWVycz0iem52eWdiOnpucGJyQG5ldm1iYW4ucnFoIj56bnBickBuZXZtYmFuLnJxaDwvbj4=.